LGBTQ rights in Lebanon: LGBT social movements

 Members of the LGBT Lebanese community began to publicly campaign for LGBT rights in 2002, with the creation of a political association called Hurriyyat Khassa ("Private Liberties" in English).
 The group focused its efforts on reforming Article 534 of the Criminal Code so that private sex acts between consenting adults would no longer be a crime.
 Another LGBT rights organization in Lebanon is called Helem (حلم, meaning "Dream" in Arabic).
 These organizations have staged public demonstrations, lectures and fundraisers for HIV/AIDS education.

 In 2006, Helem celebrated the International Day Against Homophobia, Transphobia and Biphobia in Monroe Hotel Downtown in Beirut.

 In August 2007, a lesbian NGO named Meem was founded to support lesbian, bisexual, transgender, queer and questioning women in Lebanon.
 The group offers community support, psychological counselling, an activity center, legal support, social events, and the opportunity to work on social change.
 Meem also hosts a Womyn House that serves as an activity and resource center in Beirut.

 The inaugural Beirut Pride was planned for 21 May 2017, but LGBT activists were forced to hold a private event due to fear of violence from police and radical Islamists.
 In 2018, the organizer of Beirut Pride, Hadi Damien, was arrested.
 The Prosecutor of Beirut suspended all the scheduled events, and initiated criminal proceedings against Hadi for organizing events that "incite to debauchery".

 Lebanese communities in the Diaspora (Europe, North America, Latin America, Australia) have also established visibility and presence through Helem LGBT affiliates in various cities with big Lebanese presence including Montreal (where Helem has obtained legal registration) and Paris.

+Lebanon is considerably more tolerant of homosexuality than neighboring Arab countries.
+Several gay night clubs have operated in Beirut, and some people there live as openly gay.
+Drag artist and comedian Bassem Feghali is considered a pioneer of the Lebanese drag scene and a major inspiration for Lebanese drag queens such as Anya Kneez and Evita Kedavra.
+Feghali has been performing on Lebanese television since 1996 and is especially popular throughout the Arab world for her parodies of well-known female pop singers.